keenvil/spring-boot-starter-cork/README.md

 ### Multitenancy Usage and Configuration

 #### Usage
 Cork Multitenancy provides a `@EnableMultitenancy` annotation to enable it.
-This annotation has a required `baseaPackage` option to configure module base package entities to be scanned in order to support data base multiple schemas.
+This annotation has a required `basePackages` option to configure module base packages entities to be scanned in order to support data base multiple schemas.

 ```java